neuroinformatics-unit/movement/CONTRIBUTING.md

 2. Ask to be added as a collaborator on the [movement data repository](gin:neuroinformatics/movement-test-data) (if not already)
 3. Download the [GIN CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) and set it up with your GIN credentials, by running `gin login` in a terminal.
 4. Clone the movement data repository to your local machine, by running `gin get neuroinformatics/movement-test-data` in a terminal.
-5. Add your new files to the `poses`, `videos`, `frames`, and/or `bboxes` folders as appropriate.
+5. Add your new files to the `poses`, `bboxes`, `videos` and/or `frames` folders as appropriate.
 Follow the existing file naming conventions as closely as possible.
 6. Determine the sha256 checksum hash of each new file.
 You can do this in a terminal by running:
     ::::{tab-set}